How to Prevent a Plumbing Leak Before Going on Vacation

 Inspect Outdoor Plumbing

-During the summer months, we use our outdoor plumbing system for gardening and lawn maintenance.
-To avoid any flooding issues on your property, be sure to check that valves that have hoses attached are turned off.
+During the summer months, homeowners often use their outdoor plumbing system for gardening and lawn maintenance.
+To avoid any flooding issues on your property, ensure that valves with hoses attached are turned off.
 It’s also a good idea to clean out gutters, downspouts, and drains should there be heavy rainfall while you are gone.

 Give Your Basement and Crawlspace a Once-Over

-If you have exposed pipes in your basement and crawl space, and you notice any corrosion, this could be a sign that your pipes may be leaking.
-If you smell or notice mold, mildew, or rotting wood near pipes, this is also an indication that you may have a problem.
-Look for water stains, and check that any items you may be storing are dry.
-If your items have mold growing on them, it may be time to have a full basement inspection done by a professional.
+If you have exposed pipes in your basement and crawlspace and notice any corrosion, this could be a sign of a plumbing leak.
+If you smell or see mold, mildew, or rotting wood near pipes, this is also an indication that you may have a problem.
+Look for water stains, and check that any objects you may be storing are dry.
+If your items have mold growing on them, it may be time for a full basement inspection and water leak repair by a professional.

 If you discover leaks or any other plumbing problems, AAA Service can help!
 Call or schedule an appointment online with AAA Service today.
 Our experienced plumbers will troubleshoot and fix the problem so you can have peace of mind while on vacation!